Taiwan says Chinese plane flew close to remote island

 Taiwan has complained for the last two years of repeated Chinese military activity near it, mostly China's air force flying into Taiwan's air defence zone off its southwestern and southern coasts though relatively far away from Taiwan itself.

-Taiwan, which China claims as its own territory and has upped pressure to get Taipei to accept its sovereignty, has termed this "grey zone warfare" designed to wear out its air force and probe its abilities.
+Taiwan, which China claims as its own territory and on which it has upped pressure to accept its sovereignty, has termed this "grey zone warfare" designed to wear out the island's air force and test its abilities.

 Having previously not identified the aircraft, the ministry said they had confirmed it was a Chinese civilian Y-12, a light twin-engined aircraft.